ttkorhonen/e3pages/docs/kb/training/workbook/13_working_with_e3_conda.md

 * Create a simple environment with epics.
 * Install new packages.
 * Create different environments for other epics versions.
+* Create, build and install an e3 module in a conda environment.
+* Create and build locally a e3-recipe

 :::{note}
 This chapter contains detailed information as to work with conda and e3.